 Near the end of the latest New York Times article, authors Nicole Hong and Michael Rothfeld indicate that they don’t know why state labor authorities opened an alleged inquiry.

-The reporters do not mention that the man who has publicly claimed credit for helping the reporters carry out their onslaught against Shen Yun has also bragged about filing complaints against Shen Yun with New York state authorities in hopes of triggering legal action.
+The reporters do not mention that the man who has publicly claimed credit for helping the reporters carry out their onslaught against Shen Yun has also bragged about filing complaints against Shen Yun with federal authorities in hopes of triggering legal action.
 He also encouraged others to do the same.

 “I was the one who introduced people [ex-Shen Yun performers] to the New York Times, especially for the initial interviews.
 They found additional people through that,” he wrote on social media platform X following the publication of The New York Times’ first hit piece on Shen Yun earlier this year.